 Babies should not drink water until they are about 6 months old, as it may contain too much sodium.

-Breastfeeding and Formula Milk are how they hydrate themselves, although breastfed babies don’t need water until they eat solid food.
+Breastfeeding and Formula Milk are how they hydrate themselves.

 As you can see, water is so important to your body.
 It helps you look better, feel better and potentially live longer.
 It truly is the elixir of life and you now have no excuse not to top up your body’s levels.